Volseth/CableDetector/index.md

 # Introduction

-Cable Detector is a simple app to detect metal object and wires.
+Cable Detector is made to detect metal object and wires in easy way.
 It uses magnetic field sensor and it's magnitude value to detect object.
+You can measure magnetic field around object, display it's value on guage, plot value on graph.
+Application also indicates to you the possible direction to objects that have magnetic properties!

 ### Features